Control of memory effects in a spin-boson system by periodic driving: Floquet-Lindblad master equation

-\paragraph*{Floquet-Lindblad master equation} The periodicity of the driving allows to exploit the extension of Floquet theory to open quantum systems.
+The periodicity of the driving allows to exploit the extension of Floquet theory to open quantum systems.
 Floquet's theorem states that the time-evolution operator determined by a time-periodic Hamiltonian, $H_S(t) = H_S(t+T)$ with $T=2\pi/\omega_0$, admits the representation

 where the states $\ket{u_k(t)}$ are known as Floquet states, which form an orthonormal basis of the Hilbert space for each fixed time $t$, and the real constants $\epsilon_k$ are the associated quasienergies~\cite{Breuer1988a,Breuer1988b,Zeldovich1967a,Shirley1965a,Ritus1967a,Sambe1973a,Goldman2014a,Holthaus2015a}.
 This decomposition offers a natural framework for deriving in the weak-coupling limit and for not too low driving strength a time-dependent Markovian master equation for periodically driven open systems, known as Floquet-Lindblad master equation~\cite{Blumel1991,Breuer1997,Breuer_book,Ikeda2021a,Mori2023a}, which we will use to benchmark and theoretically explain our results obtained by means of numerically exact techniques.
 In the interaction picture it takes the form